GraphicsProgramming/learnd3d11/docs/1-introduction/1-1-getting-started/1-1-3-hello-triangle.md

 `CreateVertexShader`: This function helps us create specifically a `ID3D11VertexShader`, it only requires the shader path and a [`ID3DBlob`](https://docs.microsoft.com/en-us/previous-versions/windows/desktop/legacy/ff728743(v=vs.85)).
-We need to pass a blob ourselves because we'll need the VS's blob later.
+We need to pass a blob ourselves because we will need the VS's blob later.

-`CreatePixelShader`: It does the same thing that `CreateVertexShader` does, except we don't need to pass a `ID3DBlob` here.
+`CreatePixelShader`: It does the same thing that `CreateVertexShader` does, except we do not need to pass a `ID3DBlob` here.

 Now that we know how our new members look, we will see how we implemented them.